Ali Madad Jattak

 Ali Madad Jattak is a Pakistani politician from Quetta District who has been a member of the Provincial Assembly of Balochistan since February 2024.

 Career

 He contested the 2024 general elections as a Pakistan Peoples Party Parliamentarians candidate from PB-45 Quetta-VIII and secured 5710 votes.
 The runner-up was Mir Muhammad Usman Pirkani of JUI-F, who secured 4,346 votes.
-Ali Madad Jatak contested the 2024 general elections as a Pakistan Peoples Party Parliamentarians candidate from PB-45 Quetta-VIII and secured 5,710 votes, defeating Mir Muhammad Usman Pirkani of JUI-F, who secured 4,346 votes.
+Ali Madad Jattak contested the 2024 general elections as a Pakistan Peoples Party Parliamentarians candidate from PB-45 Quetta-VIII and secured 5,710 votes, defeating Mir Muhammad Usman Pirkani of JUI-F, who secured 4,346 votes.
 He completed his matriculation from Saryab High School and obtained his bachelor's degree from Bolan Medical College.